 In 2015, an individual action against BBPLC and other panel bank defendants was dismissed by the SDNY.
 The plaintiff alleged that the panel bank defendants conspired to increase USD LIBOR, which caused the value of bonds pledged as collateral for a loan to decrease, ultimately resulting in the sale of the bonds at a low point in the market.
-The plaintiff's motion to file a further amended complaint is pending.
+In March 2018, the court denied the plaintiff's motion for leave to amend its complaint and dismissed the case.
+The plaintiff's appeal of the court's order is pending.